Brown Classical Journal History

 In the fall of 1999, Prof. Pucci solicited a new group of editors for the BCJ and decided to pilot a non-credit workshop for the editors.
 The Classics Department decided to keep the Brown Classical Journal as an undergraduate publication, both for editorial duties and for submissions.
 This enthusiastic editorial board decided to change the format of the journal (from the traditional 8.5" x 11" format to the new 6" x 9" format).
 The board also decided to revamp the cover, replacing the BCJ logo with original artwork.
 Thus, Volume 12 appeared in the spring of 2000, with perfect binding and a glossy white cover hailing deep blue artwork by Emily Marso.
 This was also the first volume to contain original photographs with classical themes taken by students.
 Volume 12 was funded by several sources, but most importantly the generosity of the Blaustein Foundation allowed for the new format.

-Since the fall of 2000, Professor Pucci and his wife run monthly workshops for the editors, who are selected each September.
-The editorial board works diligently for months, putting out the call for papers, marketing the journal, reading and scoring submissions, copyediting accepted manuscripts, formatting and typesetting each volume, and distributing the volume to on- and off-campus friends of the Classics Department.
-The board members of the 2000-01 academic year established some new policies for the editorial board, listed below, which remain in effect:
+The journal is now entirely student run, at every phase of its conception and production (the department’s Director of Undergraduate Studies serves as the faculty advisor).
+The editorial board, under the direction of the student editors-in-chief, works diligently for months, putting out the call for papers, marketing the journal, reading and scoring submissions, copyediting accepted manuscripts, formatting and typesetting each volume, and distributing the volume to on- and off-campus friends of the Classics Department.